diaverde/Math-Birthdays/README.md

 ## Technical aspects
 The site is a single html file with no assets.
 All css and javascript is inline or hosted in publicly accessible locations elsewhere (like jquery or other frameworks).
 It uses Bootstrap as a support framework for styling.
+The site is responsive as well.

+## Where to visit it
+The site is published at (https://diaverde.github.io/Math-Birthdays/)